exploratory-io/book/online_seminar.md

-# Seminar #62 - Survey Data Analysis Part 1
+# Seminar #62 - Survey Data Analysis Part 3
 ## Date/Time: 3/30/2022, Noon ET, 9AM PT, 5PM GMT, 6PM CET
 ## Duration: 1 hour
 ## Meeting URL: [https://zoom.us/j/331585134](https://us02web.zoom.us/j/331585134?pwd=VGVyeXBRWjFMT2hESFdhSU45Z2d0dz09)

-Doing a survey is easy, ask questions and collect the answers.

-But, are you fully taking advantage of the survey data and getting useful insights out of it?
+You can analyze your survey data with various data analysis methods.
+We have covered some of them in the past seminar.

+However, without getting your survey data in the right data format, you don't have data to analyze.

-In this seminar, Kan will talk about how to get the survey data in shape so that you can easily visualize and analyze.
-And also, will introduce a quick way to perform a correlation analysis to gain useful isights about your audience and make your survey questions better.
+In this seminar, Kan will discuss what is the right data format for analyzing and visualizing the survey data.
+And also, Kan will introduce a quick way to perform a correlation analysis to gain useful isights about your audience.

 Agenda:

-- Summary Information with Summary View
+- Basic Data Type
-- Data Format - Long & Wide
+- Data Format - Long Data & Wide Data
+- Handling Multiple Answers Data
 - Correlation Analysis

 ----